GOP Rep. Blake Farenthold Resigns After Sexual Harassment Allegations

-Rep. Blake Farenthold (R-Texas) is resigning from Congress, he announced Friday in a statement.
+Rep. Blake Farenthold (R-Texas) is resigning from Congress, he announced Friday in a statement and accompanying video.

 Farenthold declared in December that he would not seek re-election in 2018 after reports emerged that he’d used taxpayer money to settle sexual harassment claims.
-A few of his GOP colleagues urged him to resign over the scandal.
-Farenthold has repeatedly denied the harassment allegations against him.
+A few of his GOP colleagues urged him to resign over the accusations, which Farenthold has repeatedly denied.

 “While I planned on serving out the remainder of my term in Congress, I know in my heart it’s time for me to move along and look for new ways to serve,” he said in the statement.

+In his video, flanked by an American flag and a Texas state flag, he added: “You know, I look forward to staying in touch with everyone.
+It’s been an honor and a privilege to serve.
+Thank you so much.
+Please, stay in touch.
+I love y’all.
+God bless you, God bless Texas, God bless America.”

 Farenthold’s resignation took effect Friday at 5 p.m.
 Eastern time.
+He promptly deleted his Twitter and Facebook profiles.

 Farenthold used $84,000 in taxpayer funds to settle a sexual harassment lawsuit his former communications director, Lauren Greene, had filed in 2014, Politico reported in December.
 Greene accused Farenthold of telling her he had “sexual fantasies” and “wet dreams” about her, and then claimed she was fired after complaining to Farenthold.